apichecker-com/docs/README.md

-# ApiChecker Documentation
+# ApiChecker API Documentation
-Welcome to the ApiChecker API documentation 👋
+Welcome to the ApiChecker open API documentation 👋 Below you will able to find quick summary of open API for ApiChecker.

-Below you will able to find quick summary of open API for ApiChecker
+We provide GraphQL backend that will ensure you have best quality API for your needs.

 # API Server URL / Playground
 Currently API server located at this URL: [https://api.apichecker.com/graph/](https://api.apichecker.com/graph/)